The History and Origins of Balkan Sewer And Water Main

 The company has remained true to its original principals, and is large enough to handle all the potential sub-surface plumbing needs of its clients and customers 24/7.
 Yet we still provide friendly personal service with all aspects of the operation overseen by a Balkan family member and the most experienced field and support staffs in the industry.
 Continued success is based upon a company-wide commitment that excellence is not by accident.

-Founder Joe Balkan In The Navy Seabees
+Founder Joe Balkan and his Service in the Navy Seabees

-No story about Balkan Plumbing or Joe Balkan the founder of Joseph L. Balkan Inc. would be complete without mentioning the Navy Seabees (actually an abbreviation for Construction Battalion)- a section of our armed forces that people may not be too familiar with anymore.
+No story about Balkan Sewer And Water Main or Joe Balkan the founder of Joseph L. Balkan Inc. would be complete without mentioning the Navy Seabees (actually an abbreviation for Construction Battalion)- a section of our armed forces that people may not be too familiar with anymore.
 Joe’s service in the Seabees in the South Pacific left an indelible impression on him and gave him a fearlessness that he carried with him his entire life.
 It seems that seeing wars devastation and having a close brush with death can do that to a person.
 To the day he died Joe Balkan retained vivid memories of WWII and what he witnessed – And how lucky he was to survive.